Updated: Apr 25

 When we see fear as the activation of certain brain circuits, the possibility to 'regulate' that activation is what could allow us to regulate its manifestation.
 Fear can be excessive or irrational but it can increase or diminish depending on the emotion regulation strategy we apply when identify we are afraid.
 When we experience fear we are feeling the activation of a brain structure called the amygdala, which sends signals to the hypothalamus and brainstem, leading to a range of physiological responses such as increased heart rate, breathing rate, and sweating.

-Emotion regulation includes actions that aim to alter the form, frequency, duration, or situational occurrence of events that may precede an emotional response as well as the events that may follow an emotional response, all sharing the similar theme of altering the experience of fear before the occurrence of fear.
-Examples are: situation selection, situation modification, attentional deployment or distraction, re-interpretation of meaning, etc.
+Emotion expression involves the conscious or unconscious display of emotional states influenced by the insula, which is involved in the representation of bodily sensations and emotions, as well as the anterior cingulate cortex, which is involved in the regulation of attention and conflict monitoring.
+Emotion regulation then becomes handy providing us with a set of actions that are designed to influence our emotional states and our body's changes in physiology.
+Emotion regulation includes actions that aim to alter the form, frequency, duration, or situational occurrence of events that may precede an emotional response as well as the events that may follow an emotional response, all sharing the similar theme of altering the experience of fear before the occurrence of fear take over.